ttscoff/bt-svg-viewer/README.md

 - Place the shortcode in a classic editor, Gutenberg shortcode block, or template.
 - The SVG renders with default height (600px), zoom controls, pan/scroll behaviour, keyboard shortcuts, and responsive layout.
 Zoom buttons now gray out at the minimum/maximum zoom to make the limits obvious to visitors.
-- Shortcodes you published before this release continue to render without edits.
+- Existing shortcodes created before the rename continue to render, so archived posts don???t need updates.

 ---